thingsboard/thingsboard.github.io/docs/trendz/connect-thingsboard.md

 </table>

 ## Authentication and Security
-Trendz use ThingsBoard as authentication service.
+Trendz uses ThingsBoard as an authentication service.
 Any Tenant Administrator or Customer User can sign in into Trendz UI using their login\password that they use for authentication in the ThingsBoard.

 Same security restrictions that are configured on the ThingsBoard works in the Trendz Analytics.